 How AKS checks for unhealthy nodes

-AKS uses rules to determine if a node is unhealthy and needs repair.
-AKS uses the following rules to determine if automatic repair is needed.
+AKS uses the following rules to determine if a node is unhealthy and needs repair:

-- The node reports status of NotReady on consecutive checks within a 10-minute timeframe
+- The node reports NotReady status on consecutive checks within a 10-minute timeframe.

-- The node doesn't report a status within 10 minutes
+- The node doesn't report any status within 10 minutes.

 You can manually check the health state of your nodes with kubectl.